sara-nl/clouddocs/UvA-20170703/partA.markdown

 #### Switch to "user view"

-The interface supports several views and for this course, you shgould use the "user view".
+The interface supports several views and for this course, you should use the "user view".

 * Locate the *buddy* icon <i class="fa fa-user"></i> with your user name at the top-right corner of the screen and click it.
 * In the drop-down menu, move to *Views* and in that sub-menu select *user*.